Secure a job within 9 months of successfully completing your Legal Practice Course (LPC) or LLM Legal Practice (SQE1&2) or your fees back.

 If you intend to build up a range of QWE, you will need to consider how any opportunities, will meet your wider career objectives:

-Students studying the MA Law (SQE1) and LLM Legal Practice (SQE1&2) courses can apply for four weeks of voluntary QWE in a structured programme run by the Academic Clinical Legal Education Team.
-This takes place within set times (at the end of studies on a
+Students studying the MA Law (SQE1) and LLM Legal Practice (SQE1&2) courses can apply for four weeks of voluntary Qualifying Work Experience (QWE) run by our Legal Advice Clinics.
+This takes place at the end of studies and students should have passed the SQE1 and be up to date on payment of their fees to qualify.

-The exact nature of the opportunities and the skills you will have the opportunity to develop cannot be determined in advance, as these are fluid and based on real cases.
+The exact nature of the opportunities and the skills you will develop cannot be determined in advance, as the situations are fluid and based on real cases.

 A formal certificate will be issued to you when you have completed your QWE.
 This is not a confirmation of QWE but will show the details of the solicitor who would be contacted by the SRA if you include it in your application for membership as part of your two years’ QWE experience